The Secret Language of Your Gut

 Probiotics are where things get both exciting and confusing.
 With thousands of products making promises, how do you choose wisely?
 By understanding which strains do what and matching them to your needs.

-The Clinical Gold Standard: VSL#3
+The Clinical Gold Standard: Visbiome (The Real Deal)

-Proven efficacy for ulcerative colitis
+Proven efficacy for ulcerative colitis - Multiple randomized controlled trials

-Significant benefits for IBS symptoms
+Significant benefits for IBS symptoms - Documented symptom relief

-Improved gut barrier function
+Improved gut barrier function - Measurable improvements in intestinal permeability

-Reduced inflammation markers
+Reduced inflammation markers - Clinical evidence of anti-inflammatory effects

 Probiotic strains by Health Goal: